 The DSWA GB Bursary Scheme

-Over a year fro 2018 to 2019 I was honoured to be allowed to train a bursary student from the DSWA She was the most southern of the students working with me in the Cotswolds, she ended up doing really well, is now as qualified as me and when we can, still continue to work together.
+From 2018 to 2019 I was honoured to be allowed to train a bursary student from the DSWA She was the most southern of the students working with me in the Cotswolds, she ended up doing really well, is now as qualified as me and when we can, still continue to work together.

 If you have any questions about courses and training, drop me a line or give me a call.